shawnmcarter/nohrsc_scripts/README.md

 ## getSWE.sh

-The getSWE.sh bash script downloads the desired SNODAS NetCDF from the operations server and the Gamma Flight message for the same time period.
-Because it is copying files on the operations folder, it needs to be run from an operations machine (e.g. ow1).
-The script can be invoked with or without command line arguments.
-If invoked without a command line argument, the script will use the current date to copy the data to the temporary folder.
-Otherwise, if you need to copy SNODAS and Gamma Flight messages from a different date, include the date in YYYYMMDD format after the command.
+The getSWE.sh bash script downloads the desired SNODAS Assimilation Layers from the operations server.
+Because it is copying files on the operations folder, it needs to be run from an operations machine (e.g. ow1).  ~~The script can be invoked with or without command line arguments.
+If invoked without a command line argument, the script will use the current date to copy the data to the temporary folder~~.

 If the script is moved into a new location, be sure to edit *TEMP_DIR* variable to point to the appropriate temporary folder you will use for the follow-on script, sweGIS.sh.
 To prepare the file in a new location:

     $ chmod +x ./getSWE.sh
-    $ ./getSWE.sh 20171130
+    $ ./getSWE.sh 2017113006 2016113106

 ## sweGIS.sh

 sweGIS.sh is the follow-on script to getSWE.sh and has to be run from a development machine (e.g. dw7).
 The operations machines do not have the required geospatial data libraries, neccessitating the use of two scripts.
-This script needs to have a date and Gamma Flight Mission Number included with the command line when invoked.
-Without the argument, the script will assign the *DATE* variable with today's date and 'xxx' as the survey number.
+This script needs to have model dates ~~and Gamma Flight Mission Number~~ included with the command line when invoked.  ~~Without the argument, the script will assign the *DATE* variable with today's date and 'xxx' as the survey number.

 If the scripts have been moved, ensure you edit the *TEMP_DIR* variable to point to the appropriate folder the getSWE.sh script copied into.